-As is common practice in the sectors where the Group operates, the cost of sales is adjusted downwards to take into account the premiums/rebates for the achievement of targets, development and co-marketing provisions, cash discounts (so-called 'prompt payment discounts') and other incentives.
-It is further reduced by the credit notes issued by vendors in relation to protection agreed for the value of stock.
+As is common practice in the sectors where the Group operates, the cost of sales is adjusted downwards to take into account the premiums/rebates for the achievement of targets, development and co-marketing provisions, cash

 Lastly, profit has been reduced by the difference between the amount of receivables transferred without recourse to factoring companies within the usual revolving or securitisation programmes and the amounts collected.
 In 2024, such effect amounted to 17.6 million euro (15.6 million euro in 2023).